Clooos/Bubble-Card/README.md

 </details>

-### Pop-up optimization

-**⚠️ Important: Since v1.7.0, the optimized mode has been removed to ensure stability and to simplify updates for everyone.
-However, if your pop-up content still appears on the screen during page loading, you can take a look at this similar fix below.**
+---

 ### Pop-up initialization fix

+If you notice that pop-up content appears upon page load, consider installing this fix as an additional module.

 <details>

 **<summary>Installation</summary>**

-This is only for users of v1.7.0 and up.

-If you notice that pop-up content appears upon page load, consider installing this fix as an additional module.

 You can do this by adding `bubble-pop-up-fix.js` to your `configuration.yaml` like so:
 ```yaml